Montas, Piscotty help A’s blank Astros 2-0

 The Athletics have won three in a row and 11 of their last 13.
 The loss snapped Houston’s six-game winning streak.

-Montas (5-2) also allowed just three singles with two walks and two strikeouts in six innings to get back on track after yielding 17 hits and nine runs combined in his last two starts.
+Montas (5-2) also allowed just three singles with two walks and two strikeouts in six innings after yielding 17 hits and nine runs combined in his last two starts.

-Houston had just one hit in the sixth inning before George Springer and Alex Bregman hit consecutive singles.
+Houston had just one hit in the sixth inning before Springer and Bregman hit consecutive singles.
 Montas was able to escape the jam when Altuve grounded into a double play.